OpenSourceEconomics/epp_topics/src/epp_topics/plotting/goals_workflow/screencast/script.md

 ## Workflow

+### 1. — 3.: goals setting

+- As always in programming (or most areas of life): Make sure that you have a clear goal and general feasibility in mind before worrying about precise details
-- Sketching: Work out some details before worrying about syntax -
+- In particular, use sketching to work out some details before worrying about syntax

-## Example

-- Switch to "paper"
+### 4. — 6.: Implementation

+- Ofc, in case of exploratory plots, ending at 4. might be enough